 So, what are overnight oats?
 Old fashioned oats are soaked in milk and yogurt overnight in the refrigerator.
 They're ready to enjoy first thing in the morning - no cooking needed!

 Enjoy your overnight oats cold, just like a bowl of cereal, topped with chopped pecans and fresh fruit.
-These overnight oats include pumpkin puree, maple syrup and a dash of pumpkin pie spices for a comforting fall flavor.

 Ingredients and substitutions

-- Any type of milk works with this recipe, like whole milk, skim milk, or almond milk.
+- Milk - Any type of milk works with this recipe, like whole milk, skim milk, or almond milk.

-- Maple syrup can be substituted with honey, brown sugar, or granulated sugar.
+- Maple syrup - Can be substituted with honey, brown sugar, or granulated sugar.
 The sweetness can also easily be adjusted by adding more or less of your preferred sweetener.

-- I used plain Greek yogurt for this recipe, but vanilla yogurt would also work.
+- Yogurt - I used plain Greek yogurt for this recipe, but vanilla yogurt would also work.

-- Vanilla, cinnamon, and nutmeg add flavor to your oats.
+- Flavor - Vanilla, cinnamon, and nutmeg add flavor to your oats.
 Cinnamon and nutmeg can be substituted with an equal amount of pumpkin pie spice if you have it on hand.

 No, canned pumpkin puree is already cooked.
 It is steamed and pureed before canning, therefore it is ready to eat straight from the can.